 Also you need to have a backup plan.
 It’s December after all and the weather can turn for the worst.
 You need snow tires on your car to drive in Germany.
 The trains can be delayed due to severe snow.
 Or the flight gets cancelled due to fog.
 It can all happen.
 Be flexible and plan generously.

 This of course depends on the time you have and your budget.
 Christmas market can get really busy during the last 2 weekends before Christmas, but you can also visit during the week or at the end of November.
-They don’t pack up and leave right after Christmas either, so you might want to consider visiting after Christmas.
+Some don’t pack up and leave right after Christmas either, so you might want to consider visiting after Christmas.
 This way, you’ll have plenty of room to move around and some shop holders might throw in some discounts.
+Weekends are most busy so be aware.

 I recommend staying at least one night, if you’re travelling further away.
 This way, you can have a drink at night and explore the city during the evenings.
 The lights are all lit and there is plenty of opportunity to wine and dine.
 You do not want to miss this, because you have to head home early.